Wednesday, January 7, 2026

 Something different today: I will dump little or no democratic theory on anybody, and hold off on my discussion of Recall until next time.
 Instead, here is a quick muse on the psychological toll that living in a country that is now so obviously corrupt, power-hungry, and simply evil may take--even on those who were never under any illusions about their country ever being particularly altruistic.

 I have written here before about the current administration causing me to hide under my bed, but I should admit that was partially based on the theory, formerly held by J.D.
 Vance, that Trump might be America's Hitler.
 That, along with my half -Sephardic (Damascus), half Ashkenazy (Munich) bloodlines and the "Jews will not replace us!" business scared me.
 (My father was a Holocaust survivor, my mother's family was expelled in a Syrian pogram.
-I am almost entirely uninterested in "my heritage" or old religions.)
+I am almost entirely uninterested in "my heritage" or old religions, myself.)

-In any case, the close Roy Cohn, Jeffrey Epstein, Stephen Miller connections seem to have held.
+In any case, the close Roy Cohn, Jeffrey Epstein, Stephen Miller connections our dear leader seem to have held.
 There are a certain group of gentiles who are attracted to the "excellent doctors" or "money people" "or savvy lawyer Jews" who are happy to do tasks for them.
 So, I have come to doubt there will be much danger from the current Administration on the anti-Semitism front.
 Maybe every dark-skinned resident has good reason to worry, but it seems pretty clear to me that there is no imminent personal danger to me or either my non-observant close family or the extended batch with whatever their share of cuckoo beliefs or traditions might be.

 As indicated, though, my bed-burrowing was only partially a result of that particular fear.
 Most of it stemmed from constantly watching, reading or seeing news or commentary that clearly demonstrates how awful we have become as a nation.
 So, maybe not Hitler, but Putin or Netanyahu.
 Worse than Orban or Berlusconi anyhow.